City of Milwaukie Logo

 Portland-Milwaukie Light Rail SDEIS

 The South Corridor Light Rail Project is a partnership led by Metro with stakeholders from the Oregon Department of Transportation (ODOT); TriMet; the counties of Clackamas and Multnomah; and the cities of Portland, Milwaukie, and Oregon City.
-Phase II of the South Corridor Project will refine and construct the publicly adopted light rail alignment between Portland and Milwaukie to provide better access and mobility to a rapidly growing part of the metropolitan region.
+Phase II of the South Corridor Project will refine and construct the publicly adopted light rail between Portland and Milwaukie to provide better access and mobility to a rapidly growing part of the metropolitan region.

 For more information on the Portland-Milwaukie Light Rail Project, visit the project's home page.